evert/evert.github.com/_posts/2017/2017-04-21-working-for-yelp.md

 with some extremely smart and genuine people, who totally earned this.

-Working for am much larger company like Yelp will be a huge adventure, and a massive experience to learn from, so I feel really to have jumped on this chance at just the right moment.
+Working for am much larger company like Yelp will be a huge adventure, and a massive experience to learn from, so I feel really lucky to have jumped on this chance at just the right moment.
+I can't wait to build great things with an army of smart people.

 And who knows, maybe I'll get to see a bit more of San Francisco in the future!